pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ----keyfile general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--keyfile`` general option is a file path of the the client private key file containing the private key belonging to the public key that is part of the X.509 certificate.
-See ``--certfile`` for more information.
-Not required if the private key is part of the file defined in ``--certfile``.
-Not allowed if ``--certfile`` option not provided.
+The value of the ``--keyfile`` general option is a file path of the client private key file containing the private key belonging to the public key that is part of the X.509 certificate.
+See :ref:`--certfile general option` for more information.
+Not required if the private key is part of the file defined in the :ref:`--certfile general option`. ``keyfile`` is not allowed if :ref:`--certfile general options` option is not provided.
 Default: No client key file.
-Client private key should then be part of the file defined by ``--certfile``.
+The client private key should then be part of the file defined by ``--certfile``.

-The pywbemcli command line options are as follows (The following complements the exact help text output shown in section :ref:`pywbemcli Help Command Details`)

 .. _`--ca-certs general option`: